Database Management Settings

 <index-update enabled="true" priority="40" />

-element specifies how newly defined indexes are handled.
-When a new index is defined for an existing entity class that already has instances stored in the database, the index cannot be used until all the existing instances are indexed.
-Indexing a large amount of data may take considerable processing time.
+The <index-update> element specifies how newly defined indexes are handled.
+When a new index is defined for an existing entity class that already has instances stored in the database, the index cannot be used until all existing instances are indexed.
+Indexing a large amount of data can take considerable processing time.

 - The

-attribute specifies the speed of the index building background process as a number between 10 and 70, indicating a processing rate of between 10% to 70% of the maximum database writing rate.
+priorityattribute specifies the speed of the background index-building process as a number between 10 and 70.
+This number indicates a processing rate of 10% to 70% of the maximum database writing rate.

-As soon as the background index activation is completed, ObjectDB can start using the new indexes to accelerate the execution of relevant queries.
+After the background index activation is complete, ObjectDB can use the new indexes to accelerate relevant queries.

 The <query-cache> element